 Everyone under the age of 18 is required to have a parent's signature when applying for a library card.
 Anyone who presents two forms of identification, one of which shows their current mailing address, may apply for a free library card.

 If the item you want is not on the shelf, you may wish to place a hold on it.
 You may place the hold yourself at any public terminal.
 You will be notified when the item is available.
 Once the item comes in, you have seven days in which to pick it up.

-All materials may be renewed once if they are not on hold for someone else.
+All materials may be renewed four times if they are not on hold for someone else.
 Items may be renewed in person or by telephone at: 422-1712.

 Statement of Responsibility